SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-removal-of-deprecated-jwt-login-mode.md

 For customers on the public cloud instances we get in touch with you if you are using this type of authentication.
 For self-hosted or self-managed instances you need to do the following:
 Ask your Operations team to run this [script](https://getsupport.softwareag.com/servicedesk/customer/kb/view/429359127).
-This will verify whether any tenant collections have an authenticationProviders configuration, and verify if any tenant has tenant options configured with the category "token.publicKey".
+This will verify whether any tenant collections have an `authenticationProviders` configuration and verify if any tenant has tenant options configured with the category "token.publicKey".
 If either an “authenticationProvider” configuration or the tenant option "token.publicKey" category exists it will indicate that the deprecated JWT is, or was, used in the past.
 In this case you need to check your external services for use of the JWT authentication and change it to use either SSO or OAuthSecure.
 These two approaches provide a better and more secure approach to authentication.
 These two methods are documented here: using [SSO](https://cumulocity.com/docs/authentication/sso/#configuration) or [authentication with external tokens](https://cumulocity.com/docs/authentication/sso/#configuring-access-tokens).